Black Founders: The Forten Family of Philadelphia

 Artifacts & Immersive Experiences

-The exhibit will feature more than 100 historical artifacts, works of art, and documents from 38 different lenders, including both institutions and private collectors, as well as the Museum’s own collection.
-Rare historical objects on loan from descendants of the Forten family will be on view for the very first time in a public exhibit.
+The exhibit features more than 100 historical artifacts, works of art, and documents from 38 different lenders, including both institutions and private collectors, as well as the Museum’s own collection.
+Rare historical objects on loan from descendants of the Forten family are on view for the very first time in a public exhibit.

-The exhibit will feature videos, audio experiences, and tactile interactives, including a partial recreation of James Forten’s sailmaking workshop.
-Visitors of all ages will be able to try on recreations of sailors clothing, similar to what James Forten wore as a teenaged sailor during the Revolutionary War.
+The exhibit features videos, audio experiences, and tactile interactives, including a partial recreation of James Forten’s sailmaking workshop.
+Visitors of all ages are able to try on recreations of sailors clothing, similar to what James Forten wore as a teenaged sailor during the Revolutionary War.

 Depicting James Forten's Life Through Theater